ereli-sevenai/RTFD/CONTRIBUTING.md

 3. **Update the CHANGELOG.md**:
    - Add your changes under the `[Unreleased]` section
+   - **Note**: Do not create a new version header.
+The release process will automatically move your `[Unreleased]` changes to a new version section.
    - Follow the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format
    - Use categories: `Added`, `Changed`, `Deprecated`, `Removed`, `Fixed`, `Security`
    - Write clear, user-focused descriptions